Skip to main content

 Why You Need It

-• Fertilizing at the wrong time can do more harm than good.
+• Fertilizing at the wrong time does more harm than good.
+High nitrogen in summer pushes weak, disease-prone growth.

 Best Time of Year

-• Spring (Apr–May): controlled boost without pushing excessive growth.
+• Spring (Apr–May): controlled boost.

 What It Is